kdarg/Petshop/README.md

 # Petshop
-Hellow, this ir our proyect.
+Hello, this ir our proyect.